EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Security Context # {#sec-context}

-To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a security context as defined in Section 3 of {{I-D.selander-ace-object-security}}.
+To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a security context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
 In particular, each endpoint in a group stores:

-1. one Common Context, received upon joining the multicast group and shared by all the endpoints in the group.
-The Common Context contains the Context Identifier, the COSE AEAD algorithm, the counter signature algorithm, and the Base Key used to derive endpoint-based keying material (see Section 3.2 of {{I-D.selander-ace-object-security}}).
+1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
+The Common Context contains the Context Identifier, the COSE AEAD algorithm, the counter signature algorithm, and the Base Key used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
 In particular, all the endpoints in the group agree on the algorithms specified in the Common Context;

 2. one Sender Context, used to secure outgoing messages.
-In particular, the Sender Context is initialized according to Section 3 of {{I-D.selander-ace-object-security}}, once the endpoint has joined the multicast group.
-Besides, in addition to what is defined in {{I-D.selander-ace-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;
+In particular, the Sender Context is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming secure messages.
 The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
-Besides, in addition to what is defined in {{I-D.selander-ace-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
-Possible approaches to provision and retrieve public keys are discussed in Section {{ssec-provisioning-of-public-keys}}.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
+Possible approaches to provision and retrieve public keys of group members are discussed in {{ssec-provisioning-of-public-keys}}.

-The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.selander-ace-object-security}}.
+The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.

 # Message Exchange # {#mess-exchange}

-Each multicast/unicast message is protected and processed as described in {{I-D.selander-ace-object-security}}, with the following modification: the Sender ID of the endpoint transmitting the message MUST be sent explicitely.
-That is, the Sender ID MUST be included in the header of the COSE object, as defined in Section 5 of {{I-D.selander-ace-object-security}}).
+Each multicast/unicast message is protected and processed as described in {{I-D.ietf-core-object-security}}, with the following modification: the Sender ID of the endpoint transmitting the message MUST be sent explicitely.
+That is, the Sender ID MUST be included in the header of the COSE object, as defined in Section 5 of {{I-D.ietf-core-object-security}}).

 The processing for securing multicast request messages and unicast response messages with OSCOAP is the same as in non-multicast communication, with the following two modifications.

 1. Upon receiving a secure CoAP message, the recipient endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the sender endpoint and used to process the received message.
-When receiving a secure CoAP message from that sender endpoint for the first time, the recipient node creates a new Recipient Context, initializes it according to Section 3 of {{I-D.selander-ace-object-security}}, and includes the sender endpoint's public key.
+When receiving a secure CoAP message from that sender endpoint for the first time, the recipient node creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the sender endpoint's public key.

 2. Before transmitting a secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
 Then, the counter signature is included in the Header of the COSE object in its "unprotected" field.
 The recipient endpoint retrieves the corresponding public key of the sender endpoint from the associated Recipient Context and uses it to verify the counter signature, before proceeding with the verification and decryption of the secure message.

-The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the same principle adopted in {{I-D.selander-ace-object-security}}.
+The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the same principle adopted in {{I-D.ietf-core-object-security}}.
 That is, it is based on the Transaction Identifier (Tid) associated to the secure multicast request message, which is considered by listener endpoints as part of the Additional Authenticated Data when protecting their own response message.

-Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.selander-ace-object-security}}.
+Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.ietf-core-object-security}}.

 # Security Considerations  # {#sec-security-considerations}